 This brings me to the third driver- innovation and creativity, which cuts across my entire journey.
 I have pioneered business models and created several innovative frameworks in my earlier experience.
 The idea of working in an intellectual property firm that deals with innovation at its core resonated with me and I have taken to it like fish to water.
 I am privileged to have the opportunity to build upon the legacy of one of the most creative and pioneering firms in Asia led by the Managing Partner, Pravin Anand, who has also been awarded the Most Innovative Lawyer in Asia-Pacific.

-LS: The dots do connect.
+VA: The dots do connect.
 So, tell us more about your role at the firm.

 RM: Our core philosophy is that our lawyers should excel at providing legal services, helping our clients and the legal system to keep pace with the disruptive world order.
 However, managing the firm; with an ecosystem of around 400 people from diverse backgrounds and several thousand clients with billions of dollars’ worth of their intangible assets under the able custody of our teams; is quite a complex affair.